Teenager accused of armed robbery near Pasco car wash

-It happened near a car wash on Tenth Ave and B St. According to police the two met online.
-When they met in person police say the suspect pulled a gun, took the pipe and ran away.
+It happened near a car wash on 10th Ave. and B St. According to police, the two met online.
+When they met in person, police say the suspect pulled a gun, took the pipe and ran away.

 The victim called the police from the neighboring Fiesta Foods.
 A K-9 was unable to track him down but after further investigation police found him and booked him into the Benton Franklin Juvenile Justice Center for alleged robbery.